MikhailSorokin/Assignment-3-Mikhail-Sorokin-and-Ruoyu-Lei/README.md

 # Smooth

-Smooth was implemented using [insert here]
+Smooth was implemented using the calculated normals of the vertices, in which every vertex was shifted by a position relative to its own normal vector in the direction opposite of the inflation method.
 Smooth BEFORE:
 ![foo](img_before/smooth.jpg)